 Freedom camping is not permitted around Lake Tekapo.
 The nearest paid campsite is Lake Tekapo Motels & Holiday Park along the shores of Lake Tekapo.
 It has excellent facilities including a kitchen, wifi, showers, laundry services and a TV lounge.

 If you are looking for a freedom camping spot where you can camp for free (donations are suggested though), the nearest one is at Lake Pukaki Reserve.
-This is about a 40 minute drive from Lake Tekapo).
+This is about a 40 minute drive from Lake Tekapo.
 Click here to read more on Campermate – a great website and app that helps you find places to camp overnight if travelling around New Zealand in a camper van.
+Alternatively click here to read a really useful guide to campervanning in New Zealand.

 There is a petrol station at Lake Tekapo Village so before you leave make sure to refuel as fuel stations are few and far between around here.